openvinotoolkit/openvino/docs/OV_Runtime_UG/Integrate_with_customer_application.md

 > * [For macOS*](../install_guides/installing-openvino-macos.md)
 > * To build an open source version, use the [OpenVINO™ Runtime Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

+### OpenVINO™ Model Representation

+Before the start, it is necessary to say several words about OpenVINO™ Model representation.
+In OpenVINO™ Runtime a model is represented by the `ov::Model` class.

+The `ov::Model` object stores shared pointers to `ov::op::v0::Parameter`, `ov::op::v0::Result` and `ov::op::Sink` operations that are inputs, outputs and sinks of the graph.
+Sinks of the graph have no consumers and are not included in the results vector.
+All other operations hold each other via shared pointers: child operation holds its parent (hard link).
+If an operation has no consumers and it's not the `Result` or `Sink` operation
+(shared pointer counter is zero), then it will be destructed and won't be accessible anymore.

+Each operation in `ov::Model` has the `std::shared_ptr<ov::Node>` type.

+For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref build_model) section.

+#### Shapes representation

+OpenVINO™ Runtime provides two types for shape representation:

+* `ov::Shape` - Represents static (fully defined) shapes.

+* `ov::PartialShape` - Represents dynamic shapes.
+That means that the rank or some of dimensions are dynamic (undefined). `ov::PartialShape` can be converted to `ov::Shape` using the `get_shape()` method if all dimensions are static; otherwise the conversion raises an exception.
+  `ov::PartialShape` can be converted to `ov::Shape` using the `get_shape()` method if all dimensions are static; otherwise, conversion raises an exception.

+    @snippet example_ngraph_utils.cpp ov:shape

+  But in most cases before getting static shape using `get_shape()` method, you need to check that shape is static.

+#### Element types

+`ov::element::Type` class represents

 ### Link with OpenVINO™ Runtime

 1. **Create a structure** for the project: